Aslmalki/exploratory-data-analysis/README.md

 # exploratory-data-analysis
-exploratory data analysis For CDS class
+exploratory data analysis For CDS class, using this as initial step to start using python for their analysis tasks.